 - Extracurricular activities (i.e. club participation, community outreach, participation in research projects, part-time employment, etc.)

 - Specific demographic information (i.e. resident of rural Nevada; high school alum status; students belonging to under-represented groups, veteran status, etc.)

 - Family status (i.e. first-generation college bound, single parent, etc.)

 - Students must complete the Graduate and Undergraduate Scholarship Application located in the supplemental forms area of MyNEVADA annually between Oct.
 1 and Feb.
 1.

 - Students must also complete the Free Application for Federal Student Aid (FAFSA) and include Federal School Code 002568; University of Nevada, Reno, Reno, Nevada.

-- International Students or Students with DACA status should complete the Institutional Methodology form for FAFSA-Ineligible Students, available on the 2019-2020 forms page, annually.
+- International students or students with DACA status should complete the Institutional Methodology form for FAFSA-Ineligible Students annually.

-- Students must be enrolled in a CABNR major or affiliated graduate program as a full-time student (i.e. 12 or more units for undergraduate; 6-9 units for graduate) and have shown satisfactory academic progress toward graduation.
+- Students must be enrolled in a major or affiliated graduate program within the College as a full-time student (i.e. 12 or more units for undergraduate; 6-9 units for graduate) and have shown satisfactory academic progress toward graduation.